gbblack/mansus/03 Literature/Books/Chapters/Unit Testing-01.md

 # The goal of unit testing

 > [!abstract] Summary
 > An introduction to unit testing as tools to help create sustainable software.
-Includes brief overview of the why's and how's of the approache to unit testing taken throughout the book.
+Includes a brief overview of the why's and how's of the approach to unit testing taken throughout the book.
 ## Note
 ---
 > [!tip]- Table of Contents